mapattacker/cheatsheets/bash.md

  * `echo FROM python:3.7 > Dockerfile`: add echoed line to new file, replace if exist
  * `echo FROM python:3.7 >> Dockerfile`: add echoed line to existing file as new line

+## Zip Files

+ * `zip --encrypt secure.zip file1 file2`: enter & it will prompt u for password

 ## DATETIME

  * `$(date)`: display datetime